 Trust me, I pointed this out to God repeatedly to make sure He was also aware.
 So why did I do it?
 Because God told me to.
 Audibly, clearly, and with the heaviest sense of “this is your calling” that I have ever experienced.

 For me blogging about faith wasn’t about becoming a celebrity or getting a book deal.
-I thought those might happen and it was exciting, but there was a ton of work to do in the meantime.
+I thought those might happen, and it was exciting, but there was a ton of work to do in the meantime.

 Saying “Yes” to the call to become a Christian blogger was an act of absolute obedience.

-It meant going back to school, leaving a job I loved and excelled at, choosing half a decade of extremely lean living because we poured our household resources into the ministry.
+It meant going back to school, leaving a job I loved and excelled at, and choosing half a decade of extremely lean living because we poured our household resources into the ministry.
 Saying “Yes” required a lot of redefining who we are as a family and giving up the safety of spending my days within an organization.

-To insist that bloggers must fall under the governance of denominations is to imply that the organizational structure of the past is always right, and independence is a detriment to ministry.
+To insist that bloggers must fall under the governance of denominations is to imply that the organizational structure of the past is always right and independence is a detriment to ministry.
 If this were the case, the same would have to be said about Christian musicians, programs that feed the homeless, and mentoring programs for kids.

 How is it possible that every individual who feels called to comfort their neighbor or publicly pray over their community should seek a formal affiliation with a local church first?